 - From Johnny Test, the Test Twins are attracted to the neighbor boy Gil.

 - Phineas and Ferb: Isabella is attracted to Phineas, but he doesn't reciprocate, mainly because he is too young.
-Heavily implied to eventually become a two-way relationship in "Quantum Bungaloo".
+He does reciprocate years later, just when she gave up on him.

 - Pebbles and Bamm-Bamm from The Flintstones grew up as next door neighbors.

 - From Schoolhouse Rock!, the story of Mr. Morton and Pearl.

 - Quack Quack and Eugly from Kaeloo, who are neighbors, fall in love with each other the moment they meet and become an Official Couple.